rorywalsh/cabbage/Docs/markdown/Widgets/form.md

 # Form

 Form creates the main application window. pluginId() is the only required identifier.
 The default values for size are 600x300.
+Form identifiers are mostly static apart from `latency()` which can be updated dynamically.

 <big></pre>
 form WIDGET_SYNTAX